geogardenclub/geogardenclub.github.io/docs/develop/alpha-release/cvp.md

 * The ability to see information about other gardens, including the beds and plantings, both current and historical.
 * The ability to indicate that you have seeds for a particular varietal that you are willing to share in the community.

-## Features outside scope
+## Features outside scope of 1.0 release

-To clarify what will be in the alpha release, it is also useful to clarify what will not be in this release.
+To clarify what will be in the 1.0 release, it is also useful to clarify what will not be in this release.
 The excluded features include:
 * Chapters other than Whatcom-WA.
 * Allowing a user to be a member of multiple chapters.
 * Sharing of data beyond the members of a chapter.